Sekseli3/SpeechEmotionRecognition/README.md

 ## Results

 The training and validation accuracy are plotted after each epoch.
+Right not the results are not yet as good as i would like them to be.

 ## Usage